btx0424/OmniDrones/README.md

 Isaac Sim (2023.1.0) is expected to bring susbtantial changes but is not yet available, the APIs and usage of **OmniDrones** are subject to change.
 We will try our best to keep the documentation up-to-date.

+## Announcement 2023-10-25

+The new release Isaac Sim (2023.1.0) has bring substantial changes as well as new possibilieties, among which the most important is new sensors.
+We are actively working on it at the `devel` branch.
+The `release` branch will be still be maintained for compatibility.
+Feel free to raise issues if your encounter any problem or have ideas to discuss.

 ## Citation